Early Australian aviation

 Throughout this period, a number of RAAF air bases were established around Australia.
 This included Pearce (Perth) in 1937, Amberley (Ipswich) in 1938, Darwin in 1940 and Tindal (Katherine) in 1942.
 More recent bases include Edinburgh (Adelaide) in 1954 and Curtin (Derby) in 1988.

 - Powerhouse Museum, Lawrence Hargrave Collection

 - Linking a Nation: Australia's Transport and Communications 1788-1970, Chapter 8: The Rise of Civil Aviation to 1970, Australian Heritage Commission, 2003

 - State Library New South Wales, Discover Collections, Aviation in Australia

 - Australian Commercial Aviation Collection

-- Point Cook Air Base, Victoria – National Heritage listing
+- Department of the Environment, National Heritage Places, Point Cook Air Base, Victoria

 Australian Flying Corps